alexrudy/postalicious/readme.txt

 = Why are tag-related features disabled? =

-Reddit and Yahoo Pipes do not support tags.
-Google Reader does support tags, but those tags are not available in the RSS feed, therefore POstalicious can't fetch them.
+Not all services support tags, other services do support tags but don't make them available on the RSS feed.
+In each case I've tried to support tags whenever possible.

 == Usage ==